letmeni/research-methods/README.md

 ## Acknowledgements

 This repo has been forked from PO3600 repo from last year and further adapted/updated.
-We thank [Andrea Salvi](https://github.com/AndrSalvi) and [Stefan Mueller](https://github.com/stefan-mueller) for the amazing resources.
+We thank [Andrea Salvi](https://github.com/AndrSalvi) and [Stefan Mueller](https://github.com/stefan-mueller), the tutor before him, for the amazing resources.